Love your Gallbladder!

 The gallbladder is tucked up inside the liver and is most famous for storing bile and breaking down fats.
 Read my third installment of guide to good gut health to find out more about the gallbladder.

 There is a huge link between having an undernourished gallbladder and a sluggish “metabolism”.
-If you eat barely anything and still find it hard to lose weight, this may be your achilles heel (so to speak).
+If you eat barely anything and still find it hard to lose weight, this may be your Achilles heel (so to speak).

 So what are the best foods for your gallbladder?